Skip to content

 If a 10+ exam does incorporate reasoning, your child might see both verbal reasoning and non-verbal reasoning questions:

-- Non-verbal reasoning: Solving problems using visual information.
+• Non-verbal reasoning: Solving problems using visual information.
 This includes shapes, diagrams, and pictures.
-This measures your child's ability to understand, interpret and problem-solve, testing logic and intelligence rather than knowledge.
+This measures your child's ability to understand, interpret, and solve problems.
+It tests logic and intelligence instead of just knowledge.

 What happens after the 10+ exam?